Gainful Employment Disclosures & Net Price Calculators

 - Federal loans, default rates, and aid programs

-- Estelle Skin Care & Spa Institute’s Director of Financial Aid can provide further assistance in understanding the published materials or consumer disclosures.
+- Estelle Skin Care and Spa Institute’s Director of Financial Aid can provide further assistance in understanding the published materials or consumer disclosures.

-Estelle Skin Care & Spa Institute does not offer or accept Federal Financial Aid for the Certificate in Business Administration program.
+Estelle Skin Care and Spa Institute does not offer or accept Federal Financial Aid for the Certificate in Business Administration program.

-Complaints against Estelle Skin Care & Spa Institute may be registered with the Illinois Department of Financial and Professional Regulation, Division of Professional Regulation.
+Complaints against Estelle Skin Care and Spa Institute may be registered with the Illinois Department of Financial and Professional Regulation, Division of Professional Regulation.

 Direct your written complaints to either:

 ENFORCEMENT DIVISION, Illinois Department of Financial and Professional Regulation, the State of Illinois center, 100 West Randolph street, Suite 9-300, Chicago, Illinois 60601; or